Grossular Garnet: Gemstone Information

 Vanadian grossular has also been reported from Swat, Pakistan.
 Meralani Mint Green This is the trade name for bright green garnet discovered in the same mines that produce Tanzanite, about 25 miles south-east of Arusha,

 Tanzania.
-It is essentially a light coloured tsavorite.
+It is essentially a light colored tsavorite.

 Hessonite

-Hessonite is the name given to the yellow orange to brownish orange colour variety.
-The colour is attributed to traces of iron.
+Hessonite is the name given to the yellow orange to brownish orange color variety.
+The color is attributed to traces of iron.
 Major localities are Sri Lanka and India.
-Lighter oranges, yellows and peachy-coloured stones occur in deposits in Alberta and Quebec, Canada.
+Lighter oranges, yellows and peachy-colored stones occur in deposits in Alberta and Quebec, Canada.
 Other localities include Mexico, Brazil, Tanzania and Madagascar.

 Leuco Garnet

-(colourless) Leuco garnet is the name that is normally applied to the colourless, transparent variety of grossular that usually contains 2% iron.
+(colorless) Leuco garnet is the name that is normally applied to the colorless, transparent variety of grossular that usually contains 2% iron.
 Main occurrences are Sri Lanka and Quebec, Canada.

 Tangerine Grossular